 - How to locate and recover deleted partitions

-- Students will learn how to deal with compound file types
+- How to deal with compound file types

 - How to create and use conditions for effective searching